-Same company.
-Different problem.
-Reps had to log their daily numbers — meetings booked, contracts signed, kilometers driven.
-The system was an Excel sheet.
+A solar sales org tracked rep performance through an Excel sheet.
 Most people didn't fill it in.
-The ones who did spent 10 minutes on it and still got it wrong.
-Management had no real-time visibility into anything.
-They'd ask for weekly reports and get back whatever people could remember.
+The ones who did spent 10 minutes and still got it wrong.
+Management had zero real-time visibility — they'd ask for weekly reports and get back whatever people could remember.
 I built a replacement in a week as a side project.
 Then everyone started using it.

 "Points aren't stored anywhere.
 They're calculated fresh from raw activity counts every time you load the leaderboard.
 That sounds like extra work until you realize the scoring rules changed twice while people were already using the app.
 Because nothing was hardcoded, historical data recalculated automatically both times.
 No migration scripts.
 No stale numbers.
 No angry reps wondering why their score from last month looks wrong.
 The right way to build this was to never store derived data in the first place."